Diary of a Prosecutor: Main

 The youngest prosecutor of Criminal Unit 2.
 Myung-joo becomes his mentor soon after settling in Jinyoung, replacing Sun-woong.
 Jung-woo enjoys going on dates, but his workload usually prevents him from doing so.
-He doesn't have any real passion for his job, and only decided to become a prosecutor because the profession is well seen by others.
+He doesn't have any real passion for his job, and only decided to become a prosecutor because the profession is well-regarded by others.